Baldwin RP-210: Mechanical

 The New Haven and New York Central locomotives were close sisters but not physical or mechanical twins.
 The most obvious difference was the traditional Baldwin shark nose front to be found on the New York Central machine.
 The three 99 ST units measured 58 ft 9 in long by 10 ft 6 in wide by 11 ft 0 in high, and were configured in a B-2 wheel arrangement, with only the first two axles diesel-powered and geared for 120 mi/h.

-The RP-210's twelve-cylinder 1000 hp German Maybach MD-655 main diesel engine was mounted rigidly to (and pivoted with) the Mekydro hydraulic-transmission (renamed Mechydro by Baldwin) on the locomotive's front truck.
-An auxiliary Maybach engine—turbocharged 8-cylinder MD-440 hp (330 kW) on the NYC unit, and turbo-charged 6-cylinder MD-330 hp (245 kW) on the New Haven units—powered the locomotives' accessories and a 480-volt generator to provide head-end power for train lighting, air-conditioning, and other ancillary loads.
+The RP-210's twelve-cylinder 1000 hp German Maybach MD-655 main diesel engine was mounted rigidly to (and pivoted with) the Mekydro hydraulic transmission (renamed Mechydro by Baldwin) on the locomotive's front truck.
+An auxiliary Maybach engine — a turbocharged 8-cylinder MD-440 hp (330 kW) on the NYC unit, and a turbocharged 6-cylinder MD-330 hp (245 kW) on the New Haven units — powered the locomotives' accessories, with a 480-volt generator to provide head-end power for train lighting, air-conditioning, and other ancillary loads.